 The search for Willie Hartley’s grave

-The first party consisting of George Wood, his wife and child, brother Swithin Wood, his wife’s mother, Mrs Fraser, and a German explorer, Paul Jebe.
+The first party consisting of George Wood, his wife and child, brother Swithin Wood, his wife’s mother, Mrs Fraser and the German explorer, Paul Jebe.[i]
 They started in early March; by month end they were all dead, except George and Swithin Wood.

 Thomas Leask buried the two young men and three months later showed Henry Hartley the site of his son’s grave.
 Thomas Baines made a sketch and Robert Jewell took a photograph, but the location quickly became lost.